Marshall Summar: Biography

 Summar joined Children’s National in 2010 as chief of the Division of Genetics and Metabolism, and became professor of Pediatrics at George Washington School of Medicine.
 From 2016 to 2020 Summar served as chairman of the board of directors for the National Organization for Rare Disorders (NORD), after serving as chair of the organization’s scientific and medical advisory committee.
-He currently sits on the NIH NCATS Advisory Council.
+He served on the NIH NCATS Advisory Council from 2021-2024.
 He serves as a Commissioner for the Global Commission to End the Diagnostic Odyssey for Children with a Rare Disease.
 He is on the steering committee of the Black Women's Health Imperative Rare Disease Diversity Coalition and co-chairs the research committee.
 Summar serves on the Board of Directors of PHLOW pharmaceuticals, a public benefit corporation moving generic drug manufacturing into the United States.
 In 2022, Summar was awarded the National Organization for Rare Disorders Lifetime Achievement Award.

-Children’s National Rare Disease Institute (CNRDI)

 In January 2017 under Summar's leadership, Children’s National announced the formation of the Children’s National Rare Disease Institute (CNRDI), center dedicated to advancing the care and treatment of children and adults with rare genetic disorders.
 The CNRDI was designated by NORD as the first Center of Excellence for Clinical Care in Rare Disease in the United States.

-Led by Summar, who served as inaugural director, the CNRDI’s primary goal is to improve the lifespan and quality of life for patients living with rare disease, and has grown into one of the world's largest clinical genetics centers.
-The Institute employs a multi-disciplinary team of healthcare specialists and serves as a medical home for rare disease patients.
-In September 2022, Summar turned over the Director role to Dr. Debra Regier, M.D., Ph.D..

-Other Activities
+Other activities

-In 2023, Dr. Summar led a team to found a rare disease clinical research organization, Uncommon Cures LLC.
+In 2023, Summar led a team, including Dr. Rob Freishtat, to found a rare disease clinical research organization, Uncommon Cures LLC.
 The goal of UCC is to promote efficiency through strategic centralization and decentralization of research practices in the rare disease field.

-Since 2022, Dr. Summar and Dr. Paul Harris have led a team in a collaboration between Children's National Hospital and Vanderbilt University building a new software platform to create and host clinical treatment protocols for rare diseases.
-This RareCap program will provide a curated database of protocols to address the rapidly expanding number of described rare diseases.
+Since 2022, Summar, Debra Rebier, and Paul Harris have led a team in a collaboration between Children's National Hospital and Vanderbilt University building a new software platform to create and host clinical treatment protocols for rare diseases.
+This RareCap program will provide a curated database of treatment protocols to address the rapidly expanding number of described rare diseases.